gloriabiscotrashcan-boop/password-keeper/README.md

 The app is made with CodeTyphon 8.80

-Start with login.exe, add new user by pressing Ctrl-A.
+Start with login.exe,
+add new user by pressing Ctrl-A, go to password list by pressing Ctrl-D.

 Finished:
 login.exe : entry point
 pwuser.exe : edit login password

 Not finished
-pwuser.exe still lack feature : user password change to reflect on site password list pwedit.exe : edit site password list
+pwedit.exe : add/edit site password list

 Acknowledgement :
 *) sqlite3.dll is SQLite 3 library for Windows, supplied by https://sqlite.org